Kokodayo-CN/Clash-Verge-on-Debian/README.md

 sudo dpkg -i libjavascriptcoregtk-4.0-18 sudo dpkg -i libwebkit2gtk-4.0-37
 ```
 - Replace names of the packages with actual paths leading to the packages.
+- If you did not follow the exact order, you may need to fix dependencies afterwards.

 ### Step 4: Reinstall Clash Verge